Scientific Name

 Watering: From spring to fall, water thoroughly when the soil becomes dry.
 In winter, water sparingly about once a month.
 Plants in containers require more frequent watering than those in the ground.

-Fertilizing: Give your A. gracielae a small amount of fertilizer in the spring during the first two years.
+Fertilizing: Give your A. gracielae a small amount o fertilizer in the spring during the first two years.
 After that, established plants seem to take care of themselves.

-Repotting: If you notice your A. gracielae becoming pot-bound, repot it with fresh soil in a new pot that is just slightly larger than the old one.
+Repotting: If you notice your A. gracielae becoming pot-bound, repot it with fresh soil in a pot slightly larger pot than the old one.
 Give the plant a week or so to readjust before you water it again.

 Propagation: Since it can take years to produce seeds, A. gracielae is usually propagated by offsets.
 The best time to remove the offsets is in spring and summer.
 Sow the seeds in spring.